SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 ![Cloning the repo](assets/clone-the-codejam-repository.png)

-At this point, your Dev Space will restart.
+Once the repository is cloned to your Dev Space, the SAP Business Application Studio will reload to open a folder.

 ### Alternative environment: VS Code and a container image